Airedale Terrier Breed Summary

 |Colour||Black & Gold, Black & Tan|

 |Common health issues||Hip dysplasia, Elbow dysplasia, Autoimmune thyroiditis, Heart disease, Eye issues, Juvenile renal dysplasia, Autoimmune Hemolytic Anaemia, Allergies, Cataracts, Cancers, Cerebellar ataxia, Colonic Disease, Epilepsy (idiopathic), Hypothyroidism, Hyperadrenocortcism (Cushing’s disease), Malocclusion, Spondylosis, Bloat/gastric torsion|

 These fluffy guys are often referred to as ‘Kings of the Terriers’ as they are the largest of their kind.
 They were originally bred to catch otters and rats in the Yorkshire area as they possessed the keenness of a terrier, but had the ability to swim and smell prey.
-But nowadays they are more well-known for their love to play.
-They also served as doggy soldiers during WW1, most famously noting ‘Jack the dog’ who saved an entire Battalion - and for this we raise our paws!
+Nowadays they are more well-known for their love of play.
+They also served as dog soldiers during WW1, most famously noting ‘Jack the dog’ who saved an entire Battalion - and for this, we raise our paws!
 Airedale Terriers are also well known for taking part in competitions, in categories such as agility and obedience due to their sporting nature.